 To recover possession of a property, landlords must now rely entirely on Section 8 grounds — specific, legally defined reasons set out in Schedule 2 of the Housing Act 1988 (as amended).
 If you want your property back for any reason — whether the tenant has breached the agreement, you want to sell, or you want to move a family member in — there is a ground for that.
 But you must use the correct procedure and serve the correct notice.

-All 17 current Section 8 grounds post-May 2026, with guidance notes, correct notice periods, and instructions for each ground.
+All 17 current Section 8 grounds post-June 2026, with guidance notes, correct notice periods, and instructions for each ground.
 The most comprehensive Section 8 pack on the UK market, updated for RRA 2025.

 The most important difference is that APTs have no fixed term.
 There is no "end date" — the tenancy simply continues until the landlord or tenant ends it.
 Tenants can give two months' notice to leave at any time.
 Landlords can only end the tenancy by relying on a Section 8 ground.